leusgalvan/interview/README.md

 Finally, the case where C<sub>i</sub> == C<sub>j</sub> does not need any calculation as it is always 1.

 ### Analysis
 We have 9 supported currencies.
 This means the cache will contain 8 pairs.
-Assuming we refresh them every 5 minutes, and considering a day has 1440 minutes, we will need 1440 / 5 = 288 calls to OneFrame.
+Assuming we refresh them every 5 minutes, and considering a day has 1440 minutes, we will need at most 8 * 1440 / 5 = 2304 calls to OneFrame.

+In this implementation we make 8 calls in each refresh, meaning we have 125 refreshes before we hit the quota.
+So we would need to satisfy 10,000 in with at most 125 refreshes.
+So in order to work we have to assume some of the requests are gonna be returned from the cache.
+For example, having a rate of at least 80 requests in each of the 5 minutes intervals would fulfill the requirement.

+The reason to fetch 8 pairs all at once instead of separately by need, is to have consistent timestamps when calculating the product of rates.

+### Alternative solution
+An alternative solution (release v0.2.0) is to not cache those 8 adjacent pairs at once but rather each pair (C<sub>i</sub>, C<sub>j</sub>) on demand as long as i < j.
+Then we can leverage the fact that (C<sub>i</sub>, C<sub>j</sub>) == 1/rate(C<sub>j</sub>, C<sub>i</sub>) to cater for the rest.
+And we would of course ignores pairs where i == j.

+In this solution, for the worst case we would have 9 * 8 / 2 = 36 pairs refetched every 5 minutes, for a maximum of 36 * 1440 / 5 = 10368 calls to OneFrame. meaning no help from the cache whatsover.
+But this solution would help if some currencies are more often used than other ones.
+For example if we only used 3 pairs, we would be garanteed to fulfill the 1,000 requests requirement.

+So in order to pass the requirement, we would need our service to be called
 ## Running the application
 In order to run the application, execute the following commands: